magello-group/hig-kurs/activemq/README_lab2.md

 * Stop the application
 * Create another route
   * that will consume messages from the queue you used in the other route and send the message contents to the log / standard output.

+## Extra, Goldstar Awards!
+* Alter the initial file listener route to use a REST service instead.
+* Make the routing so that we have a content based router that checks for the keywords 'Americas' and 'Asia' and redirects the messages containing these words to corresponding queues.
+If there is some other country it should be sent to a default queue.
+* Cooperate with your neighbours.
+ * Create a route where you publish messages to different Topics instead.
+ * Have your neighbourgs listen to your topics and consume messages from it.
+ * ***Variant:** use only one topic and have the consumers inspect the content of the messages instead and do the apropriate routing.*